A story archetype can be a writer’s best friend.

 There are lots of different story archetypes out there (the most famous might be the Hero’s Journey archetype), but today we’re discussing the Overcoming the Monster archetype and how you can use it to craft a perfect story.

-What is the Overcoming the Monster archetype?
-(One of the seven basic plots)
+What is the Overcoming the Monster plot archetype?

 This narrative template is used in business, too.
-It’s one of the “five classic plots” of marketing, in which a product helps someone overcome a negative influence.
+It’s one of the “five classic plots” of marketing, in which a product helps someone overcome a negative influence in their own life story.
 For this article, we’ll be looking specifically at fiction writing.

 Examples of Overcoming the Monster tales